By Mechele Mills

 Recently, local authorities arrested five individuals involved in a credit card skimming ring which resulted in millions of dollars being stolen from East Texas residents.
 While this particular group targeted gas stations, credit card skimming can occur at any kind or size of retail outlet.
-Better Business Bureau advises all companies who process credit card transaction to know what to look for and how to report this scam.
+Better Business Bureau advises all merchant companies who process credit card transaction to know what to look for and how to report this scam.

 “It’s important for consumers to be savvy when it comes to identity theft,” said Mechele Agbayani Mills, President and CEO of BBB serving Central East Texas.
 “It is equally important, however, for business owners to protect their customers’ information as well.”

 BBB provides the following considerations to help business owners with proper billing practices to prevent skimming schemes from happening at their establishments: